Cultural Assimilation in the Bike Lane

 Dear aggressive bell-dinger on the Copenhagen bike lane home from school today – please check yourself.
 Really.
 Good gravy.

-But I digress.
-Ding!
-Ding!
-Now.
-To exist on the bike roads of Copenhagen’s streets there are rules of engagement that one must follow to survive.
-Survive?
-That sounds a little intense, you might be thinking.
-But seriously on a nice day (or a rainy day or a snowy day for that matter) when it is rush hour in the city – you have to know what you are doing on those bike paths.
-I don’t think it’s a matter of life and death – but sometimes it feels like it!
 First off, you have to know the proper hand signals.
-And they aren’t the same hand signals as I always forgot in the States.
-Basically – it’s just a hand up (90 degree angle) to signal you are stopping and a point in the direction you are wanting to turn.
+And they aren’t the same hand signals that I always forgot in the States.
+Basically – it’s just a hand up (90-degree angle) to signal you are stopping or a point in the direction you are wanting to turn.
 (See here for some good visuals.)
-If you forgot and just turn – you will be viscerally notified that you forgot.
-“Har du brækket armen?!”
-Did you break your arm?! may echo from the car window behind you!
+If you forget and just turn – you will be viscerally notified that you forgot.
+“Brækkede du din arm?!”
+Did you break your arm?! may echo from the car window behind you.
 Not that we’ve ever heard that.
 Or maybe we have and our Danish wasn’t good enough to know yet?!
-But, unless we are really processing something and truly not paying attention, we’ve all gotten pretty good at the essential notification of our bikerly directions.
+But, unless we are really processing something and truly not paying attention, we’ve all gotten pretty good at the essential notifications for our bikerly directions.

-Ok.
-So you have your bell.
-You are approaching a biker who is presenting a determinedly slower pace than yours.
-What do you do?
-You lightly flick your bell and effect a pleasant “ding” sound and nicely notify the person ahead of you that you will be passing ON THEIR LEFT.
-I have spoken about the standard of Danish decorum before and in most cases, it creates a harmonious carriage of the day.
-And maybe this woman today wasn’t Danish.
+While maybe, just maybe, this woman we met on the bike lane today wasn’t Danish.
 It’s possible.
 But I think she knew what she was doing.
 And you know – every culture has bad eggs and even every good egg has an occasional bad day.
-But seriously – there are nice “dings” and aggressive DINGS.
+But seriously – there are nice “dings” and there are aggressive DINGS.
 It was almost as if she was biking in ALL CAPS.
 Do you know what I mean?
 I may have to get my kids to demonstrate for a recording.
 But there is a clear distinction.
 One sound – quite charming and delightful.
-The other – jarring, shocking and downright pointed and mean.
+The other – jarring and shocking; downright pointed and mean.
 You should have seen the look on my daughter’s face.
 Did you hear that DING DING DING DING DING DING!!!!?!!

-So in the middle of my ahhhh, this is sooo lovely revery – watching and impressed by my daughter’s growing skills and confidence on the Copenhagen bikeways – did one aggressive bike-dinger come in and bust up the fun.
-Luckily there were just too many people moving in one direction to put our hand up and safely stop to answer my daughter’s questioning glances and we proceeded home well behind ALL CAPS BIKER LADY.
-And while I hope that her take away food made it home hot and safe, I hope that her day gets better.
+So in the middle of my ‘ahhhh, this such a lovely part of this life lived abroad” reverie – watching and impressed by my daughter’s growing skills and confidence on the Copenhagen bikeways – did one aggressive bike-dinger come in and bust up the fun.
+Luckily there were just too many people moving in one direction to put our hand up and safely stop to answer my daughter’s questioning glances and we proceeded home.
+Well behind ALL CAPS BIKER LADY.
+And while I hope that her take-away food made it home hot and safe, I too hope that her day gets better.
 Or that tomorrow is another day for her.
-I will forgive her today as she provided good fodder for writing and I will try to remember to always ding politely.
+I will forgive her this afternoon as she provided good fodder for writing and I will try to remember to always ding politely.
 Breathe.
 In.
 Out.
 Repeat.
 Cheers from Denmark.
 DING!!!